Interplay between perturbative and non-perturbative effects with the ARES method

 with $f_T(0) = 1$, the function $\sigma(R'/2)$ defined in eq.~\eqref{eq:sigmaR'} and

 where $x_{\bar{\ell}} \equiv |\vec{x}_{\bar{\ell}}|$.
 Such counterterm has the same $1/R'$ singularity as $\cNP{B_T}$ and is constructed so that it may be computed analytically, as is performed in appendix~\ref{subsec:ct-BT}.
-Therefore, the combination $\cNP{B_T} - \cNPct{B_T}$ is free of singularities for all values of $R'$ with the cancellation of singularities occurring \emph{locally}, i.e.\ for each Monte-Carlo configuration used to compute $\cNP{B_T} - \cNPct{B_T}$.
+Therefore, the combination $\cNP{B_T} - \cNPct{B_T}$ is free of singularities for all values of $R'$ with the cancellation of singularities occurring \emph{locally}, i.e.\ for each Monte Carlo configuration used to compute $\cNP{B_T} - \cNPct{B_T}$.
 What we obtain is

 The function $\chi^{\textrm{c.t.}}_T(R')$ is computed analytically in appendix~\ref{subsec:ct-BT} and its expression can be found in eq.~\eqref{eq:chibarTNLL}.
-We may also rewrite $\chi^{\textrm{c.t.}}_T(R')$ in a way that is suitable for Monte-Carlo integration, following the strategy described in appendix~\ref{sec:monte-carlo-determ}.
+We may also rewrite $\chi^{\textrm{c.t.}}_T(R')$ in a way that is suitable for Monte Carlo integration, following the strategy described in appendix~\ref{sec:monte-carlo-determ}.
 We find

 where, as explained in appendix~\ref{sec:monte-carlo-determ}, now $B_{T, \rm sc}(\{\tilde{p}\},k_1) = B_T$.
 We observe that $\chi_T(R')-\chi^{\textrm{c.t.}}_T(R')$ is finite for all values of $R'$.
 When the calculation involves the recoil due to emissions in the same hemisphere as emission $k_1$, i.e.\ hemisphere $\mathcal{H}_{\ell_1}$, the counterterm $\chi^{\textrm{c.t.}}_T(R')$ has no effect whatsoever.
 When the calculation involves the recoil due to emissions in the other hemisphere, the counterterm makes sure that the Monte Carlo gives a finite result even for $R'\to 0$.
 From a numerical point of view, this regime is problematic when we have no emissions other than $k_1$ above the cutoff $\epsilon$ and are required to compute $\ln \left|\sum_{i \notin \mathcal{H}_{\ell_1}}\vec{\zeta}_i\right|$.
 However, in this limit $B_{T, \rm sc}\big(\{\tilde{p}\},k_1,\dots,k_{n+1}\big)/B_T \to 1$ and the theta-constraint of the counterterm will be trivially satisfied, thus the contributions of $\chi_T(R')$ and $\chi^{\textrm{c.t.}}_T(R')$ will cancel perfectly as shown in Fig.~\ref{fig:chiT-chiTbar}.